dmbarbour/glas/docs/GlasApps.md

 * `sys.env.get(Text) : Text` - return value for an OS environment variable
 * `sys.env.args : List of Text` - return the command-line arguments

-The application cannot mutate this environment, though it can override access to 'sys.env.\*' within scope of a subprogram.
+These will simply be read-only within an application, but users could intercept 'sys.env.\*' handlers when calling a subprogram.

-*Note:* Applications integrate the configuration environment through the namespace layer, '%env.\*'.
+*Note:* Applications integrate the configuration environment at compile time through the namespace layer, '%env.\*'.

 ## Console IO